 Complex, dynamic, adaptive systems, emerge from sets of "peer"

-that interact with one another in ways that tend to form stable,
+elements that interact with one another in ways that tend to

-which new levels emerge are difficult to discern in large,
+mechanisms by which new levels emerge are difficult to discern

 evolved quickly, observably, and ostensibly "by design."
 Then

-"viruses" emerged that initially spread through floppy disks.
+software "viruses" emerged that initially spread through floppy

-they spread through email, websites, Facebook, Twitter, and
+disks.
+Now they spread through thumb-drives, email, websites,

-from economies, societies, and even international affairs.
-Hence
+societies, and even international affairs.
+Hence the emergence

-emergence of new levels of complexity in the digital world of
+of new levels of complexity in the digital world of bits has

 merged with those of the more familiar world of atoms.